The Logitech MX Master 3 is a feature-packed mouse that optimizes productivity and creative work.

 The build quality of the MX Master 3 is fantastic.

-The mouse is on the heavier side at 141g, which is nice because it provides a sense of quality.
+The mouse is on the heavier side at 141g, which indicates its quality.
+Less expensive mice are generally lighter and can feel cheap.

-The scroll wheels are made from metal with no wobble.
+The scroll wheels are made of metal and I experienced no wobble.
 The main scroll wheel has crisp, tactile steps.

 All buttons on the MX Master 3 have a snappy tactility.
 They use Omron switches that have great reliability and longevity.

 The cable is made of rubber and is well made.
-The detachable design would make it easy to replace if it ever breaks (which I doubt would happen).
+The detachable design makes it easy to replace if it ever breaks (which I doubt would happen).

-Overall, the MX Master 3 feels well-built and wouldn’t break if you dropped it.
+Overall, the MX Master 3 feels well-built and wouldn’t break if dropped.
 No major complaints in this department.

 Style and Comfort